algernon/keyboardio-worklog/worklog.dygma.md

 * Together with Florian, figured out how to un-break the Raise after the sketch exploration feature: had to upgrade gcc from 4.8 to 7.
 * Opened [Kaleidoscope#741][kaleidoscope/741], to fix the Raise build with gcc7.
 * Explained a few plugin-related things in [Trello#19][trello/19].
+* Continued hunting the root cause behind no HID reports being sent.
+At this point, I'm starting to doubt my initial hunch that this is HID related.
+Might be something else.
+Maybe even unrelated to the Raise port itself.
+Will try bisecting over older Kaleidoscope versions tomorrow.

  [kaleidoscope/739]: https://github.com/keyboardio/Kaleidoscope/pull/739
  [kaleidoscope/741]: https://github.com/keyboardio/Kaleidoscope/pull/741